Monica EK, et al.

 KTH.

-The discovery could be an important breakthrough in the search for
+The discovery could be an important breakthrough in the search

-environmentally-friendly ways to control bacteria while preventing
+for environmentally-friendly ways to control bacteria while

-antibiotic resistance and resistant bacteria.
+preventing antibiotic resistance and resistant bacteria.

 Illergård says the team's discovery is based on cellulose fibres

 embedded in a polymer, which kills bacteria.
-Cellulose is the most
+Cellulose is the

-loosen or leak into the environment via water.
+it does not loosen or leak into the environment via water.

 Antibacterial agents such as triclosan and silver ions are